Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 #### Problems Addressed

-Implementing a request directly within the class that sends the request is inflexible because it couples the class to a particular receiver and makes it impossible to support multiple receivers.
+1. Implementing a request directly within the class that sends the request is inflexible because it couples the class to a particular receiver and makes it impossible to support multiple receivers.

-It should be possible that more than one receiver can handle a request.
+2. In addition, it is preferred that more than one receiver should be able to handle a request.

-Chain-of-Responsibility decouples the sender of a request to its receiver.
+Hence, the Chain-of-Responsibility decouples the sender of a request from its receiver.

 #### How to Implement
 You define a chain of *receiver* objects having the responsibility, depending on run-time conditions, to either *handle a request* or *forward it to the next receiver* on the chain (if any).